 When mounting replacement tires and wheels, you should not exceed the maximum pressure indicated on the sidewall of the tire to set the beads without additional precautions listed below.
 If the beads do not seat at the maximum pressure indicated, re-lubricate and try again.

-If a pressure in excess of the maximum pressure indicated is required, the following additional precautions must be taken to protect the person mounting the tire:
+When inflating the tire for mounting pressures up to 20 psi (1.38 bar) greater than the maximum pressure on the tire sidewall, the following precautions must be taken to protect the person mounting the tire: